California Department of Motor Vehicles: History

 Since 2015, more than a million illegal immigrants have been issued driver's licenses.

-Driver Handbook
+Driver handbook

 The California Driver Handbook is a booklet published by the California Department of Motor Vehicles.
-Formerly titled the 'Vehicle Code Summary', it is usually about 96 pages of information relating to licenses, examinations, laws/rules of the road, road signs, seat belts, and health and safety issues.
+It is also available on the web.
+Formerly titled the 'Vehicle Code Summary', it has information relating to licenses, examinations, laws/rules of the road, road signs, seat belts, and health and safety issues.
 There are also several pages of advertisements.
+The 2021 version had 116 pages.

+Autonomous vehicles

+California provides permits for testing and deploying autonomous vehicles on public roads.
+The first manufacturer licensed to deploy autonomous cars without a safety driver by the California DMV was Nuro, on December 23, 2020.
+Two more manufacturers, Cruise and Waymo, were licensed on September 30, 2021.